What does PRRI do?

 • NCDP Global Pandemic Resources – A compilation of resources produced by NCDP or in partnership with external partners.

-• Children’s Health Fund – NCDP, in collaboration with Children’s Health Fund, collaborated on two-part webinar series titled Building Up Communities & Breaking the Covid-19 Divide geared toward health care providers and child-serving institutions.
-In this two-part session, speakers engaged in a discourse centered on the social determinants of health and mental health as they relate to Covid-19.
-Visit the webinar homepage for slides and video recordings.
+• Children’s Health Fund – NCDP, in collaboration with Children’s Health Fund, collaborated on two-part webinar series titled Building Up Communities & Breaking the Covid-19 Divide geared toward healthcare providers and child-serving institutions.
+In this two-part session, speakers engaged in a discourse on the social determinants of health and mental health related to COVID-19.

 Contact